Field-theoretical approach to open quantum systems and the Lindblad equation: Introduction

 Below we briefly sketch our procedure.
-The time evolution of the reduced density operator $\rho_S(t)$ describing the open quantum system interacting with the bath can be expressed in the form $\rho_S(t)=T(t,t_i)\rho_S(t_i)$, where $T(t,t_i)$ is a transmission (super) operator transporting the density operator forward in time from an initial time $t_i$ to a final time $t$; as commonly assumed the system is uncorrelated with the bath at the initial time $t_i$.
+The time evolution of the reduced density operator $\rho_S(t)$ describing the open quantum system interacting with the bath can be expressed in the form $\rho_S(t)=T(t,t_i)\rho_S(t_i)$, where $T(t,t_i)$ is a transmission (super) operator transporting the density operator forward in time from an initial time $t_i$ to a final time $t$; as commonly assumed, the system is uncorrelated with the bath at the initial time $t_i$.
 Assuming that the bath is composed of non-interacting quantum oscillators and invoking Wick's theorem, it follows that the transmission operator $T(t,t')$ satisfies a Dyson equation of the form $T(t,t')=T^0(t,t')+\int dt''dt'''T^0(t,t'')K(t'',t''')T(t''',t')$.
 Here $T^0(t,t')$ is the unperturbed transmission operator in the absence of coupling to the bath.
 The irreducible kernel or self-energy $K(t,t')$ can be determined perturbatively in terms of the coupling between the open quantum system and the bath.
-It then follows directly that the density operator satisfies the master equation $d\rho_S(t)/dt = -i[H_S,\rho_S(t)]+\int dt' K(t,t')\rho_S(t')$.
-Here $H_S$ is the system Hamiltonian; we note that $T^0(t,t')$ solves the Liouville - von Neumann equation $d\rho_S(t)/dt=-i[H_S,\rho_S(t)]$.
-In general the memory kernel $K(t,t')$ depends on the free evolution of the system, $\exp(-iH_St)$, and correlations characterising the bath.
-In the Born approximation to second order in the system-bath coupling the kernel $K(t,t')$ consists of four terms including a single bath correlation function.
-In order to implement the Markov approximation we note that the behaviour of $\rho_S(t)$ is determined by the transmission operator $T(t,t')$ or in Fourier space the pole structure of $\tilde T(\omega)$.
+It then follows from the Dyson equation that the density operator satisfies the master equation $d\rho_S(t)/dt = -i[H_S,\rho_S(t)]+\int dt' K(t,t')\rho_S(t')$.
+Here $H_S$ is the system Hamiltonian; we note that $T^0(t,t')$ solves the von Neumann equation $d\rho_S(t)/dt=-i[H_S,\rho_S(t)]$.
+In general, the memory kernel $K(t,t')$ depends on the free evolution of the system, $\exp(-iH_St)$, and correlations characterizing the bath.
+In the Born approximation to second order in the system-bath coupling, the kernel $K(t,t')$ consists of four terms including a single bath correlation function.
+To implement the Markov approximation, we note that the behavior of $\rho_S(t)$ is determined by the transmission operator $T(t,t')$ or in Fourier space the pole structure of $\tilde T(\omega)$.
 From the Dyson equation for $\tilde T(\omega)$ we obtain formally $\tilde T(\omega)^{-1}= [\tilde T^0(\omega)^{-1}-\tilde K(\omega)]$ and the resonance structure is determined by $\text{det}[\tilde T^0(\omega)^{-1}-\tilde K(\omega)]=0$.
-Implementing from many-body theory the so-called quasi-particle approximation to leading order in the system-bath coupling by setting $\text{det}[\tilde T^0(\omega)^{-1}]=0$ we obtain a set of frequencies $\omega_n$.
+Implementing from many-body theory the so-called quasiparticle approximation to leading order in the system-bath coupling by setting $\text{det}[\tilde T^0(\omega)^{-1}]=0$, we obtain a set of frequencies $\omega_n$.
 In this approximation setting $\tilde K(\omega)=\tilde K(\omega_n)$ we obtain a Markov equation.
-Imposing furthermore the rotating wave approximation we obtain the Lindblad equation.
+Imposing furthermore the rotating-wave approximation, we arrive at the Lindblad equation.